miguel93041/electricURL-urlshortener/README.md

 - **Responses:**
     - `200 OK`: The analytics data is successfully returned.
-    - `400 Bad Request`: The `id` does not comply with the required format.
     - `404 Not Found`: The provided `id` does not exist.
-    - `415 Unsupported Media Type`: The requested format type is not supported.
+    - `406 Not Acceptable`: The client requested an invalid format for the analytics.
     - `500 Internal Server Error`: Unexpected server error.

 ### 5. **Create Short URL**